kislaykishore/mssqlpgbridge/README.md

 ## Getting Started

-* Install a PostgreSQL instance where you can run the test cases
-* Create a user who has sufficient permissions to run DDL and DML queries
+* The test cases use [TestContainers](https://github.com/testcontainers/testcontainers-java) and therefore docker must be installed

 ## Building